microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-accesspackageresourcerequests.md

 #### Request

-The following is an example of the request.
+The following is an example of the request for adding an application to a catalog, including specifying a required attribute of that application.

 <!-- {
   "blockType": "request",